 - Manage risk of permanent capital loss.

 We spend as much time and effort trying to avoid permanent loss of capital as we do trying to generate positive returns.
 Our most useful risk management tool is our investment discipline of making investments at substantially discounted prices compared to our intrinsic value estimates.
 Owning high quality companies, whose principled managers operate those companies in a responsible manner, also reduces risk.
-In the 2008-2009 bear market, for example, our risk management efforts paid off as Appleseed Fund greatly outperformed its benchmark by minimizing its exposure to highly leveraged financial stocks.
+In the 2008-2009 bear market, for example, our risk management efforts paid off as Appleseed Fund had minimal exposure to highly leveraged financial stocks.
 The Fund’s important risk metrics are available here and its performance history is available here.

 No investment strategy, including an absolute value strategy, can ensure a profit or protect against loss.
 Additionally, investing in an absolute return strategy may result in underperformance during a bull market.